Kirkstall Abbey: Buildings

-The English Cistercian houses, of which there are remains at Fountains, Rievaulx, Kirkstall, Tintern and Netley were mainly arranged after the same plan, with slight local variations.
+The English Cistercian houses, of which there are remains at Fountains, Rievaulx, Kirkstall, Tintern and Netley, were mainly arranged after the same plan, with slight local variations.
 As an example, below is the groundplan of Kirkstall Abbey, one of the best preserved.

 The church is of the Cistercian type, with a short chancel (3), and transepts (4) with three eastward chapels to each, divided by solid walls.
 The building is plain, the windows are unornamented, and the nave (1) has no triforium.
 The windows and doorways have round heads, whereas the vaulting arches are pointed and the moldings and capitals also show early Gothic features.
 During the 15th century, the great east window was replaced with a smaller one.
 The tower over the crossing was made higher in the 16th century, just before dissolution.

 The cloister to the south (5) occupies the whole length of the nave.
 On the east side stands the two-aisled chapter house (7), between which and the south transept is a small sacristy, and on the other side two small apartments, one of which was probably the parlour (8).
 Beyond this is the calefactory or day-room of the monks.
 Above this whole range of building runs the monks' dormitory, opening by stairs into the south transept of the church.

-On the south side of the cloister (5) there are the remains of the old refectory, running, as in Benedictine houses, from east to west, and the new refectory (12), which, with the increase of the inmates of the house, superseded it, stretching, as is usual in Cistercian houses, from north to south.
+On the south side of the cloister (5) there are the remains of the old refectory, running, as in Benedictine houses, from east to west, and the new refectory (12), which, with the increasing occupancy of the house, superseded it, reoriented, as is usual in Cistercian houses, from north to south.
 Adjacent to this apartment are the remains of the kitchen, pantry and buttery.
 The arches of the lavatory are to be seen near the refectory entrance.
 The western side of the cloister is occupied by vaulted cellars, supporting on the upper story the dormitory of the lay brothers (9).